sigmod/sqlpp/document.md

 ### <a id="Group_variables">Group variables
 In a `Group By` clause, in addition to binding variables for grouping keys, SQL++ also allows a user to define a group variable.
-After grouping by, in-scope variables include grouping key binding variables as well as the group variable.
-The group variable binds to one collection for each group --- the collection contains nested records in which each field results from a renamed variable defined in the parens after the group variable declaration:
+After grouping, in-scope variables include grouping key binding variables as well as the group variable.
+The group variable binds to one collection for each group --- the collection contains nested records where each field results from a renamed variable defined in the parens after the group variable declaration:

     <GROUP> <AS> Variable ("(" Variable <AS> VariableReference ("," Variable <AS> VariableReference )* ")")?